AypigTM/Damage/README.md

 ## Getting Started

-Hi, this is my first "big project", it we made of Java, HTML, CSS, JS(Angular), SQL.
+Hi, this is my first "big project", it is made of Java, HTML, CSS, JS(Angular), SQL.

 ## Why